aurmil/magento-vagrant-provisioner/README.md

 __Note on sample data:__

-If you want to install the sample data, you can speed up the environment installation (first `vagrant up`) by downloading on your own the 430 MB archive in .tar.gz format from [Magento website](https://www.magentocommerce.com/download) then just put `magento-sample-data-1.x.y.z.tar.gz` file in the `vagrant-bootstrap-files` folder.
+If you want to install the sample data, you can speed up the environment installation (first `vagrant up`) by [downloading on your own the 66 MB archive](https://raw.githubusercontent.com/Vinai/compressed-magento-sample-data/1.9.1.0/compressed-magento-sample-data-1.9.1.0.tgz) then just rename the file to `magento-sample-data-1.9.1.0.tar.gz` and put it into your project's folder.

 ## Usage